 Several states have also implemented their own occupational safety and health programs.
 To qualify as a state plan, the state agency must promulgate regulations that are equal to or more stringent than the federal OSHA program.
 Some of the safety regulations brought about by OSHA that affect the laboratory are

-- Personal protective equipment (PPE)- primarily to prevent exposure to bloodborne pathogens.
+- requirement of personal protective equipment (PPE), primarily to prevent exposure to bloodborne pathogens;

-- Hazard communications- requires developing and communicating information on hazards of chemical products used in the laboratory, such as material safety data sheets (MSDS).
+- hazard communications that require developing and communicating information on hazards of chemical products used in the laboratory, such as material safety data sheets (MSDS); and